leonardosor/siads-699/models/README.md

 This directory contains all YOLOv8 model weights, training runs, and archived experiments for the SIADS 699 Capstone project.

+For quickstart on model management, see the [quick start guide](../docs/README.md#managing-yolo-models).
+For general project information, see the [main README](../README.md).

 ## Directory Structure

 ```